 - In the dialog, type the project ID, and then click Shut down to delete the project.

-Deleting the cluster removes all Kubernetes Engine and Compute Engine resources, but you need to manually remove any resources in Cloud Storage, Cloud Datastore, and Cloud Pub/Sub.
+Deleting the cluster removes all GKE and Compute Engine resources, but you need to manually remove any resources in Cloud Storage, Cloud Datastore, and Cloud Pub/Sub.

 Delete the cluster using the following command.
 Replace